 An event, injury, or illness can happen in a variety of ways.
 You may have been wounded during combat.
 You may have been exposed to toxic chemicals.
 Or you could have been hurt during a training exercise.

 Providing a “nexus” will establish a link between your current medical condition and the event, injury, or illness during your military service.
 We may seek an opinion from a medical professional to establish this link.
 This opinion should use language that states it is “at least as likely as not” that the event in your service caused your currently diagnosed condition.

 Your VA Disability Rating

 VA uses a numerical scale to assign a rating to your disability.
 Your combined disability rating determines the amount of your monthly benefits, with more severely disabling conditions typically being assigned higher ratings.
-A 100 percent rating, signifying total disability, is the highest schedular rating and corresponds to the highest amount of schedular monthly compensation, which as of 2018, hovers just below $3,000.
+A 100 percent rating, signifying total disability, is the highest schedular rating and corresponds to the highest amount of schedular monthly compensation, which as of 2019, hovers just above $3,000.

 Here is a list of combined disability ratings and their corresponding compensation amounts:

 - 10 percent disability rating: $140.05

 - 30 percent disability rating: $428.83

 - 50 percent disability rating: $879.36